-My prior work investigated ways to help improve forecasting and identify those who are better forecasters than others.
+My earlier work investigated ways to help improve forecasting and identify those who are better forecasters than others.
 Check out SPIES, a simple tool my collaborators and I have developed, that helps make better predictions.
 An overview of SPIES can be found here.

 In addition, I teach courses in organizational behavior and behavioral business ethics.